alexpetralia/mbta_django/README.md

 * Change `alias /home/alexpetralia/Projects/mbta_django/static` to `alias /path/to/cloned/repo/mbta_django/static`
 * Change `uwsgi_pass  unix:/home/alexpetralia/Projects/mbta_django/run/uwsgi.sock` to `uwsgi_pass  unix:/path/to/cloned/repo/mbta_django/run/uwsgi.sock`

+Finally, edit to `/etc/nginx/nginx.conf`.
+Nginx needs to be run with the same user as uWSGI, so change the `user` field from `www-data` to your username.
+If you forget to do this, you will see a permissions issue in the error logs when connecting to the Unix socket.

 For now, nginx should show an error because it is trying to connect to the uWSGI socket that's not yet configured.
 We'll set that up next.

 If you are having errors with nginx (eg. 503 Bad Gateway), check the log via `tail -5 /var/log/nginx/error.log`.
 You can restart the server using `sudo service nginx restart`.
 If you run into permissions issues, verify again that your cloned repo uses `chmod -R 755 <dirname>` permissions.
-Also, the owner of the app folder should be the same as the user running nginx (under `mbta_django/nginx.conf`) and supervisor (under `mbta_django/supervisor.conf`).

 **14. Configure uWSGI**